A mental health GPS for families

 We have an extensive aftercare program, dedicated to providing services and teaching lessons that a child can bring home and take into the rest of their lives:

 - Linking home base or school base services

 - Day treatment programs

 When you step into our world, we don’t step out of yours.
-We make sure to tailor children’s experience specifically to their needs.
-From the beginning until even after your child leave us, we’re there for them—and you—every step of the way.
+We make sure to tailor children’s experiences specifically to their needs.
+From the beginning until even after your child leaves us, we’re there for them—and you—every step of the way.

 We provide a 24-hour care inpatient program for adolescents in need of acute, overnight care.

 The goal of our short-term acute care is to stabilize and transition children and adolescents back into their daily lives.
 Patients usually stay about 5-7 days in this program, with the hopes of rehabilitation and stabilization.
 Although it is not a long stay, we aim to give the families and children everything they need to prepare for everyday life— not just for the present, but the rest of their lives.
 We provide services including:

 - Crisis stabilization (assessment and diagnosis by a multidisciplinary team)

 - Educational services